CristianMorenoMo/sistemas_recomendacion/last_fm/docs/index.rst

-.. last_fm_recommendation documentation master file, created by sphinx-quickstart.
+.. last-fm documentation master file, created by sphinx-quickstart.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to last_fm_recommendation's documentation!
+Welcome to last-fm's documentation!
 ======================================================================

 .. toctree::